 Yes, Cadbury Crunchies are simply milk chocolate-covered honeycomb bars.
 Whether you want to call this chocolate honeycomb fudge or Crunchie fudge, it's technically the same thing!

-It should last for up to 2 weeks!
-Keep it in an airtight container in the fridge.
+It should last for up to 2 weeks if you keep it in an airtight container in the fridge.
 It can also be stored at room temperature but it won't last quite as long this way.

-Yes, freeze this fudge in airtight containers for up to 2 months.
+Yes, for up to 2 months.
+You can either freeze the whole slab wrapped in clingfilm or you can put slices into freezer bags or airtight containers.
 When you're ready to defrost it, let it sit out at room temperature for an hour or so.
-Once it has been defrosted, I don't recommend refreezing it.
+Do not refreeze.

 Cadbury Crunchie Fudge (Honeycomb Fudge)